Friday, September 25, 2015

 Trying to make feel guilty over it is futile.
 I'm just going to continue trying to fatten her up and let her live her natural life.
 End of story.

 I love the combo of blue and orange - a fresher take on Fall colors.
-It took me most of an afternoon, but I set out a lot of our Fall stuff and dusted and cleaned the front rooms of the house.
+I set out a lot of our Fall stuff and dusted and cleaned the front rooms of the house.
 Plus, I hauled the coffee table out of the garage and cleaned it up.
 I spent about $6, and that was on a charger for said coffee table.
-Let the nesting begin!

 Monday, September 21, 2015